 - Bio-Bot’s 1/2 Scale Wheatley Project (Unfinished)

-Without these other projects, I would not have thought my Wheatley possible.
-If you’d like to view each of these other projects, as well as others that I have found, Click Here.
+Without these other projects, I would never have thought my Wheatley possible.
+If you’d like to view each of these other projects and the others I’ve found, Click Here.

 When I decided to start this project, I made several schematics and drawings of all my ideas on how to make this project work.
 Most of these drawings are now lost to me, due to there being so many.
 At one point they littered almost every scrap of paper I owned because I was drawing them whenever time would permit.
 Here’s what is left of them: